milkmansson/yahboom-hat/README.md

   * if you find one to accompany and fit under the hat on the chips, this is significantly more effective

 ## Things that don't go well out of the box (aka. reasons I had to do this):
-* I couldn't figure this out by using the instructions
+* I couldn't figure this out by using the instructions alone - too many things went wrong.
-* Instructions said to use WiringPi, but this is deprecated
+* Instructions said to use WiringPi, but this is deprecated (http://wiringpi.com/wiringpi-deprecated/)
+* Example code uses Adafruit i2c, but the quoted (and imported) library is deprecated (https://github.com/adafruit/Adafruit_Python_SSD1306)
-* Running Python example code sometimes resulted in distortion and garbage on the OLED display
+* Running Python example code sometimes resulted in distortion and garbage on the OLED display.
+The example code needed a stronger method to send the writes to the display.
+* Depending on the device that had an IP, the display would say wlan0 regardless of what IP address there was.
+This had to be made smarter.

 ## Practical lessons learned